ansible-community/community-website/posts/archive/the-zen-of-ansible.md

 These aphorisms are at the heart of why applying guidelines for a programming language to good Ansible automation content didn't seem right to me.
-As I said, it would give the wrong impression and would reinforce a mindset we don\'t recommend -- that Ansible is a programming language for coding your playbooks.
+As I said, it would give the wrong impression and would reinforce a mindset we don't recommend -- that Ansible is a programming language for coding your playbooks.

 These aphorisms are all saying the same thing in different ways -- certainly the first 3.
-If you\'re trying to \"write code\" in your plays and roles, you\'re setting yourself up for failure.
+If you're trying to "write code" in your plays and roles, you're setting yourself up for failure.
 Ansible's YAML-based playbooks were never meant to be for programming.

 So it bothers me when I see Python-isms bleeding into what Ansible users